mixxxdj/manual/source/chapters/user_interface.rst

     jump to the location of the cue point where it pauses the playback.

   * Tapping the Play/Pause button pauses the track at the current position.

+**Pioneer mode**

+* It is basically the same as Mixxx mode but the buttons are more flashy like a Pioneer CDJ player

+* The Play/Pause button flashes at 1 Hz when a track is paused

+* The Cue button flashes with 2 Hz instead of 1 Hz when the next push will move the :term:`Cue point <cue>`

 **Denon mode**